 It would seem that all great cities of the world have a botanical garden, and Montreal is no exception.
 Now while the idea of spending an afternoon in a garden might not be everyone’s cup of tea, if it is your cup of tea, then you’re in for quite the treat here!

-A well-known dish from Quebec, poutine is essentially French Fries with cheese curds, topped with a light brown gravy and any (indeed, every) trip to Montreal simply must include poutine!
-To add a little something to you itinerary, I recommend setting yourself (and your fellow travellers) a challenge to find the best poutine in the city.
+A well-known dish from Quebec, poutine is essentially French fries with lashings of cheese curds, topped with a light brown gravy and any (indeed, every) trip to Montreal has to include poutine.
+In fact, I think it should be the law! 🤣